BerendKemper/task-clock/README.md

 // 2021-03-07T15:21:17.283Z running task 3
 // etc...
 // ...
-//(somewhere in the future running) task 1057304576 timer.finish();
+//{somewhere in the future} running task 1057304576 timer.finish();
-//(somewhere in the future) done
+//{somewhere in the future} done
 //*/
 ```